tagdynamics-org/osm-extract-tags/README.md

 ## License

 Copyright 2018 Matias Dahl.
+Released under the [MIT](LICENSE.md) license.

-This utility is designed to process OpenStreetMap data.
+Please note that `osm-tag-extract` is designed to process OpenStreetMap data.
 This data is available under the [Open Database License](https://openstreetmap.org/copyright).
 See also the [OSMF wiki](https://wiki.openstreetmap.org/wiki/GDPR) regarding OpenStreetMap data and the [GDPR](https://gdpr-info.eu/).